 The cafeteria is open from 7:30 a.m. to 2:00 p.m. during the regular academic year.
 The cafeteria is open for evening students from 4:30 p.m. to 7:30 p.m.
 Monday through Thursday.
 Please help the cafeteria staff by placing your refuse, trays and dishes in the designated areas.
-The cafeteria also encourages your participation in recycling cans and bottles on-campus by disposing of these items in the appropriate receptacles.
 Food and beverages are not allowed in classrooms.
 Consumption of all foodstuffs should be confined to the cafeteria area unless wrapped in a "take out" container.